Le Pas

 Le Pas ([lə pa]) is a commune in the Mayenne department in north-western France.
 Le Pas is a village located in the north of the Department of Mayenne.
 It is 10 km from Gorron, 42 km from Laval and 18 km from Mayenne.

 The village was liberated by American soldiers on 6 August 1944; a fact which is recorded at the war memorial.

 Sites of interest

-The menhir of Saint-Civière is a historic monument.
+The menhir of Saint-Civière is an historic monument.

-The church of St. Martin, was dedicated on October 8, 1787 and has two bells named Renee and Magdelaine.
+The church of St. Martin, was dedicated on October 8, 1787, and has two bells named Renee and Magdelaine.